-I learned a dish or two there as well, some from the Mayans whose ancestral home is the Yucatan Peninsula where Cancun is located.
+Some of us learned a dish or two while visiting or living in Mexico, some from the Mayans whose ancestral home is the Yucatan Peninsula where Cancun is located.

-What I learned the most in all of those experiences is what I’ll share with you: Like ALL cuisines, the best dishes are often super fresh and simple.
+What we learned the most in all of those experiences is what we’ll share with you: Like ALL cuisines, the best dishes are often super fresh and simple.
 It’s why they last for centuries.
 It’s what makes them become part of the culture, part of the fabric of their heritage.

 Look for ingredients and components made by natives (like Nino’s Corn Tortilla Chips), which we fry from tortillas made right in our Mexican Village.
 Always use the freshest produce, herbs, meats and dairy products.
 And keep it simple, rough chopped and “under-processed.”
 It’s not complicated.
 In fact, it’s everything but (which sometimes makes it complicated because WE tend get in the way of that on occasion).